Research Participation System

 Linguistics RPS credits can be accumulated in the following ways:

-- One RPS credit is awarded for at every half-hour of research participation in a sanctioned research project through the RPS system in the Department of Linguistics.
+- One RPS credit is awarded for every half-hour of research participation in a sanctioned research project through the RPS system in the Department of Linguistics.
 Participation is voluntary.
-You may participate in more than research project, but you may not repeat research projects to multiply credits awarded.
+You may participate in more than one research project, but you may not repeat research projects to multiply credits awarded.
 You can find a list of available sanctioned projects below.
 Please use the direct booking link or send an email to the contact person of the study to make an appointment.

 - One RPS credit is awarded for listening to 1-hour's worth of a podcast from this list.
 To claim your credit, please complete a half-page summary (single-spaced) for each hour of podcast time that you listened to.
 This summary must include a) the URL and duration of the podcast, b) the title and author of the podcast, and c) a minimum 300 word summary of its contents.
 Send this summary in PDF format using this webform.